spiermar/d3-flame-graph/README.md

 ### Gulp.js

-This plugin uses Gulp.js as build system.
+This library uses Gulp.js as build system.
 A few tasks are already defined, including gulp-connect with a LiveReload webserver that can be used for development.
 To start it, just execute the default task.

 ```
 $ cd d3-flame-graph